-If an individual tests positive for COVID-19 and has been in shop, lab, or in-person class, or in campus housing, students and faculty/staff who have had close contact with that individual up to two days prior to the start of symptoms will be required to quarantine at home or at another off-campus location for 14 days.
+If an individual tests positive for COVID-19 and has been in shop, lab, or in-person class, or in campus housing, students and faculty/staff who have had close contact with that individual up to two (2) days prior to the start of symptoms will be required to quarantine at home or at another off-campus location for 14 days if they do not have proof of vaccination on file with Health Services (students) or Human Resources (employees).

-For purposes of this Health & Safety Plan, "close contact" is considered to be students/employees who are in the same lab/shop/classroom and/or students who share a dorm floor/unit.
+For purposes of this Health & Safety Plan, "close contact" is considered to be students/employees who are simultaneously in the same lab/shop/classroom and/or students who share a dorm floor/unit.